 Hamster bedding is one of the most important things in your hamster’s cage.
 To encourage natural behaviour, it is best to have plenty of bedding so that your hamster can make a burrow just like they would in the wild.
-Popular choices such as Carefresh and Kaytee have a tissue clump texture and are good type for holding up the structure of a burrow, your hamster will dig into them to make tunnels and chambers.
-Other textures can be mixed in to create a more natural environment such as Aspen which is safe to use as it doesn’t produce dust.
+Popular choices such as Carefresh and Kaytee have a tissue clump texture and are good types for holding up the structure of a burrow, your hamster will dig into them to make tunnels and chambers.
+Other textures can be mixed in to create a more natural environment and help hold up the structure of a burrow, such as Aspen which is safe to use as it doesn’t produce dust.
 There are brands of shredded tissue paper such as Fitch that also work fine and are good value for money.

 Thanks to our friends at Hamster Society Singapore – The Art of Hamster Burrows

 The bedding also known as substrate has multiple purposes:

 Research shows that giving your hamster the ability to burrow results in a far happier and less stressed hamster.
 Research on Bedding depth has shown “Hamsters kept with 10 cm deep bedding showed significantly more wire-gnawing and a higher running wheel activity than the hamsters in the other groups.
 In 80 cm deep bedding wire-gnawing was never observed.”

 The RSPCA say: “In the wild hamsters are extremely good diggers and construct deep, dark, underground burrows so, if possible, give your hamster a thick layer of litter/bedding in which to dig and burrow”

 A hamster could start to burrow in at least 6 inches of bedding but a section of 10 inches (25cm) is much more suitable as the hamster can make a deeper burrow like they would have done in the wild, it is also a way to make them feel safe and warm in their environment.